 Filing Prior Year Tax Returns

 The IRS is able to criminally prosecute taxpayers who do not file a return.
-This action must be taken within six years from the date at which the tax return was required to have been filed.
+This action must be taken within six years from the date on which the tax return was required to have been filed.

 It is important to note, that the IRS may be able to collect tax that is past due and is greater than six years, although the law may limit the ability to collect this as time passes.
+The IRS generally has 10 years from the date a tax is assessed to collect it.
+However, if a return is never filed and no assessment is made, the collection period may not begin, allowing the IRS to collect indefinitely in some cases.

 Filing Older Tax Returns